iscc/iscc-specs/docs/specification.md

 For the Data-ID that should encode data similarty we use content defined chunking algorithm that provides some shift resistance and calculate the MinHash from those chunks.
 To accomodate for small files the first 100 chunks have a ~140-byte size target while the remaining chunks target ~ 6kb in size.

 The Data-ID is built from the raw encoded data of the content to be identified.
-An ISCC generating application must provide a `generate_data_id` function that accepts the raw encoded data as input.
+An ISCC generating application must provide a `data_id` function that accepts the raw encoded data as input.
 Generate a Data-ID by this procedure:

 1. Apply `chunk_data` to the raw encoded content data.
 2. For each chunk calculate the xxHash32 integer hash.